danielsociu/LFAproject/README.md

         1. Terminals
         1. Initial state
         1. on each line the list of productions under the form NonTerm > Prod1 | Prod2 ... (if one Prod has nonTerm use <NonTerm)
-        1. See gramatici.in for examples
+        1. See gramatics.in for examples
+    * The give an n input(number of tests) and the max length for each test

 ### Requirements: